Jeremy Lefroy: Parliamentary career

+Post-Parliamentary career

+Lefroy was elected as a councillor for the Maer and Whitmore ward in the 2026 Newcastle-under-Lyme Borough Council election.

 Personal life

 Lefroy has been married to Janet, a GP and lecturer at Keele University Medical School, since 1985.
 The couple have two children, who both went to school in Newcastle-under-Lyme.
+He lives in Newcastle-under-Lyme.

 He is a member of the Conservative Christian Fellowship.